 Dr. Montague is a Senior Scholar at the Johns Hopkins Center for Health Security and a Research Scientist in the Department of Environmental Health and Engineering at the Johns Hopkins Bloomberg School of Public Health.
+He also has a joint appointment as a Research Associate with the Future of Humanity Institute out of the University of Oxford.

 Dr. Montague's work at the Center revolves around the implications of new biotechnologies to biosecurity, with an emphasis on the potential for deliberate hostile events targeting agriculture and industry rather than accidental or natural ones involving human health.
 He is particularly interested in the potential for novel technological responses and preparations against such threats and is thus very interested in research funding policies.
 He is investigating gene screening, attribution, gene drives, agricultural security, and threat models.
 He has contributed to red teaming exercises and to the CladeX scenario.